jeremyfelt/webconference-2014/talk.md

 * When should provisioning run on production?
 * How long should provisioning be tested in development?
 * Should provisioning include debug tools in development?
+Or should it mirror production exactly.
+* Who should run provisioning on production?

 ### Example Workflow